skyle97/Night-Crawler/README.md

 ## How does it work ?

-Night Crawler uses a [command line interface](https://github.com/alechilczenko/Night-Crawler/tree/main/python_modules) to scan ip address ranges with multi-threading.
+Night Crawler uses a [command line interface](https://github.com/alechilczenko/Night-Crawler/tree/main/python_modules) to scan IPv4 address ranges with multi-threading.
 Using sockets, it determines which ports are open and captures more information about the target, see the features section for details.

 Each collection is stored in a database, and finally the deployment of an [API](https://github.com/alechilczenko/Night-Crawler/tree/main/flask) allows users to access the devices.